Discover Homestay in Maida Vale

 Maida Vale is considered a very safe neighbourhood, as it is primarily a residential and professional area, with very little tourist leisure.
 Rather than bars and clubs, its locals tend to spend time in independent restaurants, coffee shops and gastropubs, so there’s no noisy kicking-out times or rowdy crowds.

-What type of people live in Maida Vale?
+What type of Host Families live in Maida Vale?

 Maida Vale is a fairly prosperous part of London and this is mainly because of the people it attracts.
-The BBC studios situated within it attracts media professionals and minor celebrities alike, as well as their families.
 There is still a sizable Jewish community in the area and the population is largely a mix of races, ages and backgrounds.

 What transport links does Maida Vale offer?